 - ¼ teaspoon salt

-- Add basil, garlic, salt and pepper to the food processor with dice blade, plus for 2-3 seconds to blitz
+- Blitz: add basil, garlic, salt and pepper to the food processor with dice blade, plus for 2-3 seconds to blitz.

-- Remove the lid of the food processor, dollop in yogurt, place the lid back on and blitz for 2-3 seconds (or until consistently combined)
+- Combine: remove the lid of the food processor, dollop in yogurt, place the lid back on and blitz for 2-3 seconds (or until consistently combined).

-- Recipe makes 1 cup of sauce and will keep in the fridge for 7-10 days (sealed air tight container) The sauce is not suitable to freeze
+- Additional information: recipe makes 1 cup of sauce and will keep in the fridge for 7 days (sealed airtight container) The sauce is not suitable to freeze.